tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/affinity.md

 ## Breakdown and Rating
 Breakdown and Ratings are displayed as "Affinity / Purity / Density."
 They are primarily used to profile other daimonic entities.
 To understand the breakdown, it would be presented as thus:

+  * **Affinity Type**: First letter of the Type that is predominant (ie. A for Air, F for Fire)
+  * **Affinity Purity**: First letter of the Type that is predominant (ie. L for Low, M for Medium)
+  * **Affinity Density**: The numerical value of the amount of nanites

-!!! success "{{daimon.psy_element_1}} / Medium / 85"
+!!! success "AM85"
     This is an individual of the {{daimon.psy_element_1}} type, with 2-4 functions, and Above Average affinity power.
 This is most likely a respected clan member or business leader.
-Respectable but nothing to be concerned about.
+Average and Respectable.

-!!! warning "{{daimon.psy_element_3}} / High / 300"
+!!! warning "FH300"
     This is an individual of the {{daimon.psy_element_3}} type, 5+ functions, indicative of noble bloodlines, with considerable affinity density.
 It is highly likely this is a high ranking member of a noble family.
 Someone who can make your life extremely difficult.

 ---
 ## {{daimon.hero}}'s Breakdown and Rating
-!!! danger "MULTI / Pristine / 500+"
+!!! danger "*P500+"
     This would flag multiple warning signs.
-Additionally, you could expand the MULTI category to see that {{daimon.hero}} has all the spheres
+There is no singular dominant affinity type returned as {{daimon.hero_nickname}}'s affinities are in balance.
+Additionally, {{daimon.hero_nickname}}'s is roughly about 1000 for baseline, and can vary that on the amount of power he channels to nanite replication.